Dr. Edward Walker, Head

 MGNT 3450.
 Management Information Systems.
 3 Hours.

 Prerequisites: MGNT 3250; BUSA 2201, CS 1000 or ACED 2400.
-Information processing, meaning and role of information systems, information systems procedures, business functions of computers, into to systems analysis and design, files and databases, office automations, data communication, behavioral and organizational implications, selection of hardware and software.
+Information processing, meaning and role of information systems, information systems procedures, business functions of computers, into systems analysis and design, files and databases, office automations, data communication, behavioral and organizational implications, selection of hardware and software.

 MGNT 3500.
 Employment Law.
 3 Hours.